NovatecConsulting/opentelemetry-training/tutorial/content/exercises/introduction/_index.md

 Press `Reopen in Container` to allow VS Code to use the [devcontainer.json](.devcontainer.json) specification to set up the IDE.
 If you missed the prompt, hit <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> (on Mac <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>) and type `Dev Containers: Rebuild and Reopen in Container`.

-Once you do that, the [devcontainer spec](https://chat.openai.com/c/.devcontainer.json) will execute the [docker-compose.yml](https://chat.openai.com/c/docker-compose.yml) and pull all necessary dependencies, building the [Docker Image](https://chat.openai.com/c/Dockerfile) for the application you'll be working on in the lab.
-This process might take a moment, so please be patient.
+After that the [devcontainer spec](.devcontainer.json) will pull all needed dependencies to build and run the devcontainer in which we will work on the lab content.
+This can take a bit, so be patient.
-If the terminal is not visible, you can open it under `View/Terminal`.

 ![Open the terminal](images/open-terminal.png)